Hariharan-25016362/Module1/README.md

-# Datatypes-Character Literal in Python
+# EX-03-Datatypes-Character Literal in Python

 ## 🎯 Aim
 To write a Python program that prints the characters `'T'` and `'a'` using character literals.